 How Do You Handle Steam Coming Out of the Safety Valve?

-You don’t want to see steam exiting the safety valve because the leaking can put you in a dangerous situation.
-The escaping steam can cause second and third-degree burns if exposed to skin.
+You don’t want to see steam exiting the safety valve because the leaking from high pressure can put you in a dangerous situation.
+The escaping steam can cause second and third-degree burns if exposed to the skin.
 If you notice a leak, immediately turn off your pressure cooker from the heat source and release the steam.
 Even smaller leaks pose a danger.

 Why Does Steam Come Out of the Safety Valve?

-Steam exits from the safety valve of your pressure cooker because of a broken disc on the inside.
+Steam exits from the safety valve of your pressure cooker because of a broken disc, or rubber gasket, on the inside.
 Because of this, it releases too much steam, and the vessel never boils.
 If you have damage to the valve, you will see a hole in the valve.

 Luckily, you can replace a safety valve quite easily.
 You have two different methods that you can use to repair the safety valve.

 Warning: Working on the safety valve yourself does pose a small level of danger.
 Do this at your own risk.
 If you don’t want the risk, then take it to an authorized service center.
 A utensil repair professional can also repair this, depending on how much damage was done to the pressure cooker.

 A few reasons exist for why the steam might come pouring out of the safety valve, such as: